-- "S": Share-Class intended for corporate beneficial owners with a minimum subscription amount of EUR 1,000,000 subject to subscription tax of 0.05% per year on net assets. - "X": Ordinary Share-Class intended for individual investors yet differing from class "P" in that it attracts a higher management fee and is distributed in certain countries where market conditions require a higher fee structure. - "Z": Share-Class reserved for Institutional Investors that, at the discretion of the Management Company, have signed a special management agreement ("Special Agreement") with the Management Company in addition to their subscription agreement in relation to their investment in the Fund.
-For this share class, the management fee is not charged to the share class.
+Management Company in addition to their subscription agreement in relation to their investment in the Company.
+For this Share- Class, the management fee is not charged to the Share-Class.
 Instead, a specific management fee will be levied and collected by the Management Company directly from the Shareholder as determined in the Special Agreement.
-Such specific management fee may vary among holders of this share class.
+Such specific management fee may vary among holders of this Share-Class.
 Calculation method and payment frequency for the specific fees will be separately stipulated in each Special Agreement and are therefore only accessible for the respective parties to these agreements.
-This share class will be charged a service fee ("Service Fee") to cover the administration and safe-keeping of assets and other on-going operating and administrative expenses.
+This Share-Class will be charged a service fee ("Service Fee") to cover the administration and safe-keeping of assets and other on-going operating and administrative expenses.
 The Service Fee covers and excludes the same elements as set out in this prospectus for the Fixed Service Fee.
-The Management Company will be entitled to retain any amount of Service Fee charged to the share class which exceeds the actual related expenses incurred by the respective share class.
-The investment in this Share-Class requires a minimum subscription and holding amount of EUR 5,000,000 or the equivalent in another currency.
-If the investment has dropped below the minimum holding amount following the execution of a redemption, transfer or conversation request, the Management Company may require the relevant Shareholder to subscribe additional Shares in order to reach the set minimum holding amount.
-If the Shareholder does not respond to such request, the Management Company will be entitled to redeem all the Shares held by the respective Shareholder.
+The Management Company will be entitled to retain any amount of Service Fee charged to the Share-Class which exceeds the actual related expenses incurred by the respective Share-Class.
+The investment in this Share-Class requires a minimum holding amount of EUR 5,000,000 or the equivalent in another currency.
+If the investment has dropped below the minimum holding amount following the execution of a redemption, transfer or conversion request, the Management Company may require the relevant Shareholder to subscribe additional Shares in order to reach the set minimum holding amount.
+If the Shareholder does not respond to such request, the Management Company will be entitled to redeem all the shares held by the respective Shareholder.

-Currency Hedged Shares-Classes
+Currency Hedged Share-Classes